 - 1. TOKYO PRO-BOND Market is a market principally for professional investors and bonds listed on the market ("TOKYO PRO-BOND MARKET Listed Bonds") may involve high risk.
 Investors should act with responsibility and be aware of the listing qualification, timely disclosure requirements that apply to issuers of TOKYO PRO-BOND Market Listed Bonds and associated risks such as the fluctuation in market prices.
-Prospective investors should make an investment judgement only after having carefully considered the contents of this Programme Information. - 2.
+Prospective investors should make an investment judgement only after having carefully considered the contents of this Issuance Conditions of the Bonds Pertaining to the Initial Listing Application. - 2.
 The regulatory framework for TOKYO PRO-BOND Market is different in certain fundamental respects from the regulatory framework applicable to existing exchange markets in Japan.
 Investors should be aware of the rules and regulations of the TOKYO PRO-BOND Market, which are available on the website of Tokyo Stock Exchange, Inc. (the "Tokyo Stock Exchange"). - 3.
-The bonds to be issued pursuant to this programme fall within disclosure exempt securities under Article 3(1) of the Financial Instruments and Exchange Act of Japan (Act No. 25 of 1948, as amended) (the "FIEA"), and as such, no "specified securities information" (tokutei shouken jouhou) specified in Article 27-31, Paragraph 1 of the FIEA is required to be delivered or made public in respect of the offering of such bonds in Japan under the FIEA.
-This Programme Information therefore does not comprise a "specified securities information" (tokutei shouken jouhou) specified in Article 27-31, Paragraph 1 of the FIEA. - 4.
-The Tokyo Stock Exchange does not make any representations or warranties with regard to any part of the Programme Information (including, but not limited to, whether the Programme Information (a) contains a false statement on important matters or (b) lacks a statement on: (i) important matters that should be stated or (ii) a material fact that is necessary for avoiding misunderstanding), and will not be liable to any damages or any other liabilities. - 5.
-This Programme Information has been prepared solely by, and is the sole responsibility of, the Issuer, and its contents have not been independently verified by any Manager (as defined herein).
-To the fullest extent permitted by law, none of the Managers accepts any responsibility for the contents of this Programme Information or for any other statement, made or purported to be made by any Manager or on its behalf in connection with the Issuer or the issue and offering of any bonds pursuant to the programme described herein.
-The Managers accordingly disclaim all and any liability whether arising in tort or contract or otherwise (save as referred to above) which they might otherwise have in respect of this Programme Information or any such statement.
+The bonds issued pursuant to this Issuance Conditions of the Bonds Pertaining to the Initial Listing Application fall within disclosure exempt securities under Article 3(1) of the Financial Instruments and Exchange Act of Japan (Act No. 25 of 1948, as amended) (the "FIEA"), and as such, no "specified securities information" (tokutei shouken jouhou) specified in Article 27-31, Paragraph 1 of the FIEA is required to be delivered or made public in respect of the offering of such bonds in Japan under the FIEA.
+This Issuance Conditions of the Bonds Pertaining to the Initial Listing Application therefore does not comprise a "specified securities information" (tokutei shouken jouhou) specified in Article 27-31, Paragraph 1 of the FIEA or any amendment thereto specified in Article 27-31, Paragraph 4 of the FIEA.

+- 4. The Tokyo Stock Exchange does not make any representations or warranties with regard to any part of this Issuance Conditions of the Bonds Pertaining to the Initial Listing Application (including, but not limited to, whether the Issuance Conditions of the Bonds Pertaining to the Initial Listing Application (a) contains a false statement on important matters or (b) lacks a statement on: (i) important matters that should be stated or (ii) a material fact that is necessary for avoiding misunderstanding), and will not be liable to any damages or any other liabilities. - 5.
+This Issuance Conditions of the Bonds Pertaining to the Initial Listing Application has been prepared solely by, and is the sole responsibility of, the Issuer, and its contents have not been independently verified by the Joint Lead Managers (as defined herein).
+To the fullest extent permitted by law, none of the Joint Lead Managers accepts any responsibility for the contents of this Issuance Conditions of the Bonds Pertaining to the Initial Listing Application or for any other statement, made or purported to be made by any Joint Lead Manager or on its behalf in connection with the Issuer or the issue and offering of the bonds described herein.
+The Joint Lead Managers accordingly disclaim all and any liability whether arising in tort or contract or otherwise (save as referred to above) which they might otherwise have in respect of this Issuance Conditions of the Bonds Pertaining to the Initial Listing Application or any such statement.